lxsbch/neuroCNVscore/README.md

 An example of output is provided as: copy_number_loss_example.bed

 ## Pretained models
 The trained models are currently provided in two types: copy number loss and copy number gain.
+To test the prediction, an example of input is provided as copy_number_loss_example.bed.

 ## Main script
 This script cnv_path_xgboost_202111.ipynb includes the main steps on input preprocessing, model training, prediction and performan evaluation.
-An example of input is provided as copy_number_loss_example.bed.
 Python version is 3.9.7

 ### Prediction interpretation
 Generally, higher predicted score is more likely to be pathogenic, and lower predicted score is considering to be benign.
 Empirically, a score is higher than 0.68 is considered as pathogenic.